 If you or someone you love has been injured in an accident on another person’s property, you may be entitled to financial compensation for your losses.
 At Hach & Rose, LLP, we have over 100 years of combined experience handling cases like yours.

 Hach & Rose, LLP has the experience and knowledge you need to hold the other party accountable for failing to keep their premises safe and forcing you to deal with an avoidable injury.
-You shouldn’t have to face the consequences of their actions on your own.
+You shouldn’t have to face the consequences of their actions alone.
 We will remain by your side in the fight for justice.
 Call us at (212) 779-0057 to schedule your free consultation with an experienced and dedicated New York premises liability attorney.

 Why You Should Hire Hach & Rose, LLP

 A New York premises liability lawyer can help you recover medical costs associated with medical treatment, physical therapy, and even pain and suffering.
-Your accident could have been avoided if the problems on the premises were addressed, but instead, the property owner’s indecisive action has left you with an unnecessary injury.
+Your accident could have been avoided if the problems on the premises were addressed, but the property owner’s indecisive action has left you with an unnecessary injury.
 Your lawsuit is only fair because the hazards on the property caused physical and emotional injuries.

 Severe injuries could force you to take time off from work.
-Without a source of income, the financial security of you and your family’s future can quickly become jeopardized.
-We believe that you should not have to bear the financial consequences of your injury alone.
+Without a source of income, the financial security of your and your family’s future can quickly become jeopardized.
+We believe you should not have to bear the financial consequences of your injury alone.
 We will work tirelessly to ensure the insurance company or at-fault party provides the compensation you deserve.

-You might feel hesitant to move forward with a lawsuit, but you should know that it is usually an insurance company and not the individual who will be forced to pay for your injury in these types of cases.
+You might feel hesitant to move forward with a lawsuit, but you should know that it is usually an insurance company and not the individual who will be forced to pay for your injury in these cases.
 Even if you are injured in a private residence, you owe it to yourself and your family to seek fair compensation for your injuries rather than risk placing yourself in a desperate financial situation.